Info on Auditory Processing Disorder

 - Auditory processing difficulties undermine phonological awareness required for fluent decoding, creating anxiety at reading time, reading math problems, etc.

-These consequences of CAPD cause homework frustration and/or disappointing grades.
+These consequences of APD cause homework frustration and/or disappointing grades.
 In addition, auditory processing disorder impacts dexterity and fluidity with language — it creates noise in how we think.